Byron (band): Acoustic Drama (2008–2009)

-In January 2008, bassist Gyergyay Szabolcs quits the band due to personal reasons and is replaced by Jacob Glick.
-In this line-up, on April 3, 2008, the band played a special unplugged show at Teatru 74, an unconventional theater venue in the medieval citadel of Târgu Mureş.
+In January 2008, bassist Gyergyay Szabolcs quits the band for personal reasons and is replaced by Jacob Glick.
+In this line-up, on 3 April 2008, the band played a special unplugged show at Teatru 74, an unconventional theater venue in the medieval citadel of Târgu Mureş.
 Old songs, as well as a couple of new ones, were rearranged for a full unplugged performance featuring instruments such as seven different guitars, a banjo, a mandolin, a cajón, an upright bass, an acoustic bass, a string quartet and a piano.
 The concert featured several guests, most notably Alexandru Andrieş and Paula Seling.

 The show was recorded and released as the live DVD Acoustic Drama in October 2008, the first unplugged DVD ever released by a Romanian band.
 There were no later overdubs in the studio, as the band wanted the acoustic experience to be as natural as possible.
 The DVD contains 14 songs, a photo gallery, the video for "Blow Up My Tears" single (directed and shot by Oleg Mutu, edited by Victor Panfilov) and many "making of" features.
 A notable song is "Departe", a translated version of "Far Away" off Forbidden Drama, with Romanian lyrics provided by Alexandru Andrieş.

-The DVD was released with a special unplugged show at Palatul Copiilor in Bucharest, followed by a national tour spanning four major cities - Sibiu, Târgu Mureş, Iaşi and Cluj.
+The DVD was released with a special unplugged show at Palatul Copiilor in Bucharest, followed by a national tour spanning four major cities – Sibiu, Târgu Mureş, Iaşi and Cluj.
 For the tour, the band hooked up with sponsors Nokia, promoting their new multimedia smartphones Nokia Nseries.
 A special website was created, where fans could record their live experiences and follow the band as they toured the country.
 Several videos were also uploaded on YouTube, featuring tour performances recorded with Nseries phones.

-A Kind of Alchemy (2009-2010)
+A Kind of Alchemy (2009–2010)

 In October 2009 the band released their second album, A Kind Of Alchemy.
 The release marks an evolution in the band's sound, with blues, progressive and funk influences, employing a wider diversity of instruments.
 In Dan Byron's words, "The mood is nocturnal, rather intimate, sometimes playful or even exuberant".

 The 14 new songs came in a 7 in illustrated book, as the graphic aspect is just as important as the music.

 In June 2010, the band applied a Creative Commons BY-NC-ND 3.0 License on their first and second studio albums which can now be downloaded freely from their blog.